cloudsurf-digital/illuminati/README.md

 Installing Dependencies
 -----------------------

+Dependencies are automatically installed with sauron, but if for whatever reason you have trouble, you can install them manually

+	sudo easy_install boto
 	sudo easy_install pyyaml
 	sudo easy_install psutil
-	sudo easy_install mysql-python
-	sudo easy_install boto
 	sudo easy_install tweepy
 	sudo easy_install httplib2
+	sudo easy_install mysql-python

 Configuration
 =============

-Store your configuration file in either ./sauron.yaml or /etc/sauron.yaml, in YAML- style format.
+Store your configuration file in either `./sauron.yaml` or `/etc/sauron.yaml`, in YAML- style format.
 Each section can be the name of a metric, and then the paramters specific to that metric.
 All metrics at least include a name, which must be provided in the configuration file, as a key in the metrics dictionary and then a module.
 The rest of the arguments are specific to the particular metric.

 System-wide configuration is just the interval and the path to the log file.
 Emitters represent the destinations to which you want to push.
-Currently, only CloudWatch is supported, but I hope to implement more soon.

 	interval:   60
 	logfile:    sauron.log